Skip to content

 Download, unzip, and run.

 On Linux, how you launch it depends on your distribution.
 You may launch it directly from CLI, but some distros don't allow double-clicking from the GUI.
 On Gnome distributions (Like Ubuntu and Debian), run setup_linux_desktop.sh, packaged with the executable.
 This creates a Desktop entry, which allows the program to be pinned to the side menu, or launched from search.
+Don't run this with sudo, or it won't be able to create the Desktop entry.

 Gemmi bundling